Sustainable Travel Practices for Palawan in 2025/26

 10. Educate Yourself and Others:

 • Learn about the local ecosystems, wildlife, and conservation challenges.
 Share this knowledge with fellow travelers to promote responsible tourism practices.
+Remember that knowledge should be shared to ensure sustainability.
+Help to educate others.

 11. Respect Wildlife: